Since 2003, Paul has been an inpatient five times at hospitals in Thailand. All of his stays have been at international hospitals.

 How Are Blood Tests Conducted?

 A blood test is conducted by drawing a vial or vials of blood from patients in a clinic or hospital setting.
 This is usually done by first inserting a tourniquet on a patient's arm.
-After a vein is found, a butterfly needle is inserted into the vein and blood drawn into the needle's attached tubing.
+After a vein is found, a butterfly needle is inserted into the vein, and blood is drawn into the needle's attached tubing.
 The contents of the tubing are then inserted into a vial labeled with the name of the patient.

 How Are Blood Samples Processed?

 After blood is collected, the vials containing it are sent to a laboratory for processing and analysis.
-The first step in processing for many blood tests is separating the plasma from the cellular portion of blood.
+The first step in processing many blood tests is separating the plasma from the cellular portion of the blood.
 This is done by spinning the samples in a centrifuge with the result of the plasma liquid part of the blood on the top and the blood cells on the bottom of a test tube.
 Next, the blood samples are put into a blood analyzer.
 This equipment generates results quickly both electronically and graphically.

 Common Types of Blood Tests

-There are numerous kinds of blood tests that measure everything from testosterone to cardiac enzymes.
+Numerous kinds of blood tests measure everything from testosterone to cardiac enzymes.
 However, the most common blood test that most people have is the full blood count or the CBC (complete blood count.)
 As a person ages and encounters medical problems, you can expect to have blood tests that measure biochemistry items, such as liver and kidney function, lipid profile, potassium, percent of HbA1c, FBG, BUN, and CEA.
 As a male over 45 or 50, a blood test will indicate your PSA level under the category of hormones/tumor markers.